Employment in the Maritime Industry

 There are a number of ways to earn an education and gain experience in the Maritime Industry, the most popular being joining the Coast Guard, Merchant Marine Academy or Navy.
 There are hundreds of colleges and University throughout the United States and world that can prepare one for a career in the Maritime Industry.

 Many colleges and universities offer job placement assistance.
 Many companies also look for entry-level workers to start at the bottom and work their way up - no experience necessary.

-According to the BLS, captains, pilots of water vessels and mates made an average of $61,960 as of May 2008.
+According to the BLS, captains, pilots of water vessels and mates made an average of $64,670 as of the end of 2013.
 Those who captained oil tankers or passenger ships, for example, may earn over $100,000.
 These are the most experienced professionals however, who have years of experience.
-Sailors and marine oilers average about $35,000 per year, while ship engineers make about $61,000.
-Motorboat operators make about $34,000 per year.
+Sailors and marine oilers average about $37,000 per year, while ship engineers make about $64,000.
+Motorboat operators make about $36,000 per year.
 There is also a strong union presence in the maritime industry, and that can result in different wages and benefits than non-union organizations.

 Those looking for a challenging yet rewarding job can find it in the maritime industry.
 Some jobs require the ability to work in unique circumstances - on a ship at sea, away from land, for long periods of time. .
 For those looking to raise a family and spend time at home every day after work, this may not be the industry for you.
 But for those looking to travel, see the world and earn a good salary and benefits, then this could be a good fit.
 There are also numerous industry jobs on land near port cities, such as those on the coasts, or near the Great Lakes, for example.
 The sea presents numerous opportunities for adventure and so does working in the maritime industry, where jobs are open and ready to be filled.